-Ukraine International Airlines offers possibility to wetlease currently grounded fleet
+Ukraine International Airlines offers possibility to wet-lease currently grounded fleet

 “Using our aircraft, you support UIA operations during the war and help pay taxes to the state budget of Ukraine,” UIA added.

-UIA confirmed that they will not operate flights to Russia and Belarus and that it will not cooperate with companies that receive funds from these countries.
+UIA confirmed that it will not operate flights to Russia and Belarus and that it will not cooperate with companies that receive funds from these countries.

-In order to organize cooperation using UIA aircraft outside Ukraine, you can contact:
+In order to organise cooperation using UIA aircraft outside Ukraine, you can contact:

-- Operation of humanitarian flights for the transportation of humanitarian cargo – we kindly ask you to send requests to salescargo@flyuia.com, tel. +380504146255.
+- Operation of humanitarian flights for the transportation of humanitarian cargo – send requests to salescargo@flyuia.com, tel. +380504146255.